ACIS Grades 7 – 12

 Secondary School Education (High School) is the last stepping stone preceding university learning; hence, it carries a significant, weight of responsibility, development, and most important pre-posters.

-American City College (ACC) offers its high school students a wide range of academic, social, and psychological areas from which they will develop personalized leadership.
+American City International School (ACIS) offers its high school students a wide range of academic, social, and psychological areas from which they will develop personalized leadership.

-Leading one’s self allows ACC students to select their own goals and maintaining impressive success.
+Leading one’s self allows ACIS students to select their own goals and maintaining impressive success.

 At ACC, we believe that success in English is fundamental to the success of students in all areas of their future lives.
 Being able to read, comprehend, interpret, write, and communicate are essential skills.
 We teach these skills at all levels with progressing depth from year to year